Go to search feature Go to content

 Carbon Exposure Index – The Brown

 The Carbon Exposure Index is a volume-based metric capturing our fossil fuel credit exposure.
 Our goal is to reduce the fossil credit exposure in SEB's energy portfolio, which includes power generation and transmission as well as oil and gas (upstream-related and refining & distribution), by 45–60 per cent by 2030 compared with a 2019 baseline.
+At year-end 2023, SEB’s fossil fuel credit exposure had declined by 39 per cent since the end of 2019.
+As a share of the total credit portfolio, it now accounts for 2.6 per cent, down from 4.8 per cent at the end of 2019.
+Reaching this goal means that we will be in line with, or outperform, the strictest 1.5°C scenario assumptions provided by the International Energy Agency and Network of Central Banks and Supervisors for Greening the Financial System (NGFS).

 Sustainability Activity Index – The Green

-At year end 2023, it had increased by 123 per cent compared with the end of 2021.
+The Sustainability Activity Index is a volume-based metric capturing our sustainability activity, across four areas – sustainability-related financing, sustainable finance advisory, greentech venture capital investments and sustainable savings and investments as share of SEB's total fund offering, own and external.
+The ambition is to increase activity 6–8 times by 2030 compared with a 2021 baseline.
+At year-end 2023, it had increased by 123 per cent compared with the end of 2021.
 As a share of the total credit portfolio, it now accounts for 8.5 per cent, up from 4.0 per cent at the end of 2021.

 2030 sector targets for SEB's credit portfolio

-• For Swedish household mortgages, the target is to reduce the financed emission intensity to 2.18 kg CO2e/m2 by 2030 (a reduction of 32 per cent).
-As per year-end 2022, the financed emission intensity was 3.12 kg CO2e/m (a reduction of 2 per cent).
+The target, set in 2022, is to reduce the financed emission intensity to 2.18 kg CO2e/m2 by 2030, a reduction of 30 per cent, compared with a 2020 baseline.
+As per year-end 2023, the financed emission intensity was 3.80 kg CO2e/m, an increase of 6 per cent.

 Sector Metric Financed emissions target